Kentucky Cerebral Palsy Lawyer

 When to File a Birth Injury Claim for Cerebral Palsy in Kentucky

 Cerebral palsy is not a condition that is typically diagnosed soon after birth.
 In fact, in some cases, it can be years before the brain damage is discovered and a cerebral palsy diagnosis confirmed.
 This can make it difficult for families to know whether they have the right to seek compensation through a medical malpractice claim.

 In these cases, your best option is to speak with a Kentucky cerebral palsy attorney at Wilt & Associates, PLLC.
 We can carefully review the details of your case and the medical records associated with your child’s birth.
 If there was a breach in the standard of care, you may have a case.

 For example, maybe the Kentucky obstetrician delivering your baby failed to take notice of the brain injury, misdiagnosed your baby, or failed to take precautions that could have prevented your baby from suffering brain damage.
 In this case, the obstetrician may be liable for your baby’s cerebral palsy diagnosis.

 Get in Touch With a Cerebral Palsy Lawyer in Kentucky

-When your baby has been diagnosed with cerebral palsy due to medical mistakes and you aren’t sure where to turn, get help from an experienced Kentucky cerebral palsy lawyer at Wilt and Thompson, PLLC and discuss your legal options for financial recovery.
+When your baby has been diagnosed with cerebral palsy due to medical mistakes and you aren’t sure where to turn, get help from an experienced Kentucky cerebral palsy lawyer at Wilt and Associates, PLLC and discuss your legal options for financial recovery.